shamimfahad/quiz/README.md

-# just a simple quiz
+# just a simple quiz taking application in javaScript